Cheryl Horner: Nominations, awards and co-productions

 In 2015, Horner was an Executive Producer on Kevin Kerslake's As I Am: The Life and Times of DJ Am, a retrospective look at the life and work of influential electronic music DJ, Adam Goldstein, known as DJ AM.

 In 2017, Horner produced Bean, which explored what a casual right swipe on Tinder does, forever changing the lives of two young women who undergo a potentially life-saving transplant surgery.
 It won Best Documentary Feature at 2017's Big Apple Film Festival in New York, Best of Fest at AmDocs in Palm Springs and was nominated for a 2018 Daytime Emmy Award.
 Bean is also known as It's A Match internationally.
 That same year, Horner created the Netflix original series Marching Orders.

 In 2018, Horner was series director for Katie Couric's six-part Nat Geo documentary series America Inside Out.

 In 2019, Horner directed and produced Parkland Rising, which followed the Parkland high school's students and families who became fierce leaders of a national movement for gun reform in the wake of the shooting of 17 people at Marjory Stoneman Douglas High.
 Parkland Rising won Best Documentary Feature at the Woodstock Film Festival and Slamdance Miami.

-Horner was an executive producer on March, the 2022 CW docuseries which followed the dedicated group of college students at Prairie View A&M University, their pressure-filled journey for The Marching Storm become the highest ranked HBCU band, sharing the personal and unique stories of individual members and staff.
+Horner was an executive producer on March, the 2022 CW docuseries which followed a group of college students from Prairie View A&M University's marching band, the Marching Storm, and their journey to become the highest ranked HBCU band, sharing the stories of individual members and staff.

 In 2024, Horner executive produced for ABC News, Sins of the Parents: The Crumbley Trials, a documentary about the prosecution of Jennifer and James Crumbley for their role in the 2021 Oxford High School shooting perpetrated by their son, Ethan Crumbley.
 It was nominated for the 2025 News & Documentary Emmy Award for Outstanding Crime and Justice Coverage and it streamed on HULU.